MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSharedCallingRoutingPolicy.md

 ```
 Set-CsTeamsSharedCallingRoutingPolicy -Identity Seattle -EmergencyNumbers @{remove='+14255556677'}
 ```
-The command shown in Example 1 removes the emergency call back number +14255556677 from the policy called Seattle.
+The command shown in Example 1 removes the emergency callback number +14255556677 from the policy called Seattle.

 ## PARAMETERS